isomerpages/moe-westwoodpri/_administration/Canteen Matters/School Canteen Advertisement.md

 **Contract period**<br>
 Immediate to 31 Dec 2023
-(Subsequently, new contract starts from Jan to Dec, on a yearly basis).
+(Subsequently, new contract starts from January to December, on a yearly basis).

 **Application Requirements**<br>
 * Applicant must be a Singapore Citizen or Singapore Permanent Resident.